Please note: a valid prescription is required for all prescription medication.

 Who It’s For

-This medicine is used as an adjunct to diet and exercise to improve blood glucose in adults with type 2 diabetes.
-It may be used when patients are inadequately controlled on metformin alone, on a DPP-4 inhibitor alone, or already taking both components separately.
+This medicine is indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes.
+It may be considered when metformin alone is insufficient, or to replace separate tablets of saxagliptin and metformin.

 Dosage and Usage